eddycaballeroibm/odm-tomcat/README.md

 There is an example configuration for Postgres and H2.

-For a quick setup, you can start the sample server and then point to the databases that are created in the liberty _**data**_ directory
+For a quick setup, you can start the sample server and then point to the databases that are created in the Liberty _**data**_ directory

 ### 5. Start the server with the **startup** command
 ```